sirisian/ecmascript-types/decoratorreplacement-rationale.md

   re-lexing), §5.2's outside-in argument, §7.6's "it sees text", and §7.7's "text replacement" throughout.
 All reconciled.
-- **The summary table CONTRADICTED ITSELF.** It carried both "Engine composes the map chain" and "Spans compose themselves; no map protocol" — the first a survivor of the protocol §5.3 deleted.
+- **The summary table CONTRADICTED ITSELF.** It carried both "Engine composes the map chain" and "SourceSpans compose themselves; no map protocol" — the first a survivor of the protocol §5.3 deleted.
 Rebuilt and grouped by part.
 - **Two quotations had been silently lowercased** to fit a sentence.
 Both are now exact and attributed.
 A quotation altered for flow is a small thing in